 selective distribution

-- document the rational for selective distribution;
+• documenting the rationale for selective distribution;

-- drafting the necessary agreements and signature process;
+• drafting the necessary agreements and signature process;

 commercial agreements

-We supported our client in:
+We supported the client in:

 pay-for-performance

-- supports their commercial agenda;
+• supports the commercial agenda;

-- allows for differences between markets and customer types;
+• allows for differences between markets and customer types;

-- ties to their annual agreements;
+• ties into annual agreements;

 team